 Positioning Chkrootkit in a Standard Directory

 Move the Chkrootkit directory to a standardized location for better organization and accessibility.
 Typically, software like this resides in /usr/local/bin.
-First, move Chkrootkit to /usr/local/share:
+To begin, move Chkrootkit to /usr/local/share:

 Ensure you’re in the parent directory of Chkrootkit.
 Execute this command to move the directory:

-Create a symbolic link in /usr/local/bin for easy Chkrootkit access.
-This link acts as a shortcut, allowing you to run Chkrootkit from any location in the terminal.
+Next, create a symbolic link in /usr/local/bin for easy Chkrootkit access.
+This link acts as a shortcut, thereby allowing you to run Chkrootkit from any location in the terminal.

 Execute the following to create the symbolic link: